-- 1. completed a FAFSA and a Vernon College Financial Aid Application; - have a valid Student Aid Report (one with no errors) that has VC listed in the college section and have supplied the Financial Aid Office with any other requested documentation and/or paperwork; - 3. file has been processed and reviewed by the Financial Aid Office; - 4. have met admission requirements (Completed a VC Admissions Application and supplied copies of high school transcript, GED scores and/or college transcripts, etc., to the Admissions and Records office); and - 5. have received an award letter detailing award(s) from the Financial Aid Office.
+- 1. completed a FAFSA; - have a valid Student Aid Report (one with no errors) that has Vernon College listed in the college section and have supplied the Financial Aid Office with any other requested documentation and/or paperwork; - 3. file has been processed and reviewed by the Financial Aid Office; - 4. have met admission requirements (Completed a VC Admissions Application and supplied copies of high school transcript, GED scores and/or college transcripts, etc., to the Admissions and Records Office); and - 5. have received an award letter detailing award(s) from the Financial Aid Office.

-Applications are considered at all times; however, students completing financial aid files after the above dates or students subject to the federally mandated 30 day delay, must be prepared to pay tuition and fees, books and supplies, student housing and board charges using personal funds.
-Once files are complete, eligible students will receive payment in accordance to the VC disbursement of awards policy.
+Applications are considered at all times; however, students completing financial aid files after the above dates must be prepared to pay tuition and fees, books and supplies, student housing and board charges using personal funds.
+Once files are complete, eligible students will receive payment in accordance to the College's disbursement of awards policy.
 Since funds are limited in each program and awards are assigned as applications are completed, early application for aid is essential.

-Students should apply for scholarship aid by completing the VC Scholarship Application and by accessing web search engines for outside scholarships.
+Students should apply for scholarship aid by completing the Vernon College Scholarship Application and by accessing web search engines for outside scholarships.
 Be aware of companies that charge a fee for this service.